aryn-ai/quickstart/sycamore-local-development-example.md

 sudo apt install poppler-utils
 ```

 3. Install [Jupyter Notebook](https://jupyter.org/).
-If you already have a python notebook enviornment, you can choose to use that instead.
+If you already have a python notebook environment, you can choose to use that instead.

 ```
 pip install notebook